AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/index.md

     See [Getting Access to Resources](../../getting-started/accessing-resources/index.md) for more information about getting AWS access.

     Once we have created an AWS account for you, you can proceed to [set up your account](./joining-aws.md).
+    Note that your use of AWS services described in this section counts towards your [monthly budget](../../getting-started/accessing-resources/getting-access-to-compute.md#monthly-budget).

 ## S3: AWS for data

-We use [AWS S3](https://aws.amazon.com/s3/) to store project data in folders, referred to in S3 as "buckets."
+We use [AWS S3](https://aws.amazon.com/s3/) to store project data in folders referred to in S3 as "buckets."
 Please refer to [our documentation on accessing project data](../../getting-started/accessing-resources/getting-access-to-data.md#accessing-data-on-s3) for more information.

 We also use S3 as central location for you to share your result files with us before [filing a pull request](../../contributing-to-analyses/creating-pull-requests/index.md).